Brand Consistency Online: Reaching a Global Audience

 Why?
 The branding for the portal’s English name was so potent, local users were searching on-site for the English name of the portal system, not the Spanish one.
 Further, the company’s employees continued to refer to the portal’s English name while interacting with Spanish-speaking customers.

-We moved quickly to close this performance gap, but the lesson was clear: Paying attention to, and testing, the balance between brand consistency and market-specific localization is critical.
+We moved quickly to close this performance gap, but the lesson was clear: Paying attention to, and testing, the balance between brand consistency and market-specific localisation is critical.

 But MotionPoint’s flexible platform and experts can help.
 We’ll get you into the international markets where you need to be ... and help preserve the integrity of your brand, in whatever languages those market speak.
 Contact us to learn more.